-When we embark on elucidation of the structure that engenders those attributes, the worthwhile first step is to find the analogy in structure of nucleon having its size as large as the classical electron radius.
-The nucleon is constantly emitting and absorbing $\pi$-meson, to have the boson cloud (see, e.g. \cite{friedrich2003}).
-We recall that this picture is similar to the one of electron in quantum electrodynamics (QED) such that virtual photon dresses it.
-As for orbital angular momentum $\bf L$, the pion cloud is required to have the eigenvalue of $l=1$; this means that the pion is really rotating on an orbit.
-In regard to the connection with the spin angular momentum of electron, no longer in doubt is validity of imposing the commutation relation equivalent to that for the operator of ${\bf L}={\bf R}\times{\bf P}$, on $\bf S$~\cite{pauli1927}, where the notations are standard.
-Accordingly, it would be a decent attempt to envisage, for generation principle of $\bf S$, a rotational coordinate of the space expanded in the infinitesimal region of $|{\bf R}|\to 0$.
-However, primitive question of like what coordinate must be rotated has hitherto remained unanswered.
+For the challenge of elucidating the structure that engenders those attributes, one of the worthwhile first steps is to find the analogy in structure of nucleon.
+The nucleon is constantly emitting and absorbing $\pi$-meson, to have the boson cloud (e.g., \cite{friedrich2003}); this picture is similar to the one of electron in QED in which virtual photon dresses it.
+As for orbital angular momentum $\bf L$, the pion cloud entails the eigenvalue of $l=1$, which means that the pion is {\em really rotating on an orbit}.
+Its connection with the spin angular momentum of electron is founded on the local isomorphism between $\mathrm{SO(3)}$ and $\mathrm{SU(2)}$ Lie groups; there is no longer any doubt as to validity of imposing the commutation relation equivalent to that for the operator of ${\bf L}={\bf R}\times{\bf P}$, on $\bf S$~\cite{pauli1927}, where the notations are standard.
+Accordingly, it will be a decent attempt to envisage, for generation principle of $\bf S$, a rotational coordinate of the space expanded in the infinitesimal region of $\|{\bf R}\|\to 0$.
+However, primitive question of like what coordinate must be rotated has hitherto remained unanswered (e.g., \cite{bohm1951}).